Where's Waldo? (2019 TV series): Production

 Where's Waldo? was in the production of DreamWorks Animation Television in 2018.
-The series debuted on Universal Kids along with 8 other DreamWorks Animation series, premiering on July 20, 2019.
+The series debuted on Universal Kids along with eight other DreamWorks Animation series, premiering on July 20, 2019.
 A UK version of the show with the name Where's Wally? was produced in which James Cartmell voiced Wally/Waldo.

 Broadcast

 Where's Waldo? aired on Universal Kids in the United States, but the series moved to Peacock in 2020.
 The series also premiered in British in 2020: on Sky Kids in United Kingdom on March 2 and Sky One on April 4.
 The same year, the first 12 episodes of Where's Waldo? premiered first on the DreamWorks Channel in Southeast Asia (specifically for Hong Kong, Indonesia, Malaysia, Maldives, Myanmar, the Philippines, Pakistan, Singapore, South Korea, and Taiwan).
-In 2021, the series premiered in Italian on Prime Video in Italy, in Spanish on Clan in Spain, in German on Super RTL in Germany and in English on e.tv in South Africa.
+In 2021, the series premiered in Italian on Amazon Prime Video in Italy, in Spanish on Clan in Spain, in German on Super RTL in Germany and in English on e.tv in South Africa.